Print

 Description

-Delicious and moist loaf cake with mango and coconut – great snack and dessert!
+A delicious and moist loaf cake with mango and coconut – a great snack and dessert at the same time!
+Something to bake all year round!

 Ingredients